imranture/OpenIntroStats-Python/README.md

 Python Labs for OpenIntro Statistics
 ==============

-This repository is a collection of lab files to teach how to perform statistical data analysis with Python based on [OpenIntro Statistics](https://www.openintro.org/book/os/), a free and open-source textbook.
+This repository contains a collection of lab files to teach how to perform statistical data analysis with Python for [OpenIntro Statistics](https://www.openintro.org/book/os/), a free and open-source textbook (2019, 4th edition).

 Website: https://www.imranture.com/os-py